Forty Unique and Funny One-Liners For Your Facebook or Twitter Status

 - It's amazing listening to Italian opera, being moved and not really knowing why.
 Although I think it's because the kids don't like it.

-- I'm not one to brag about my press exposure, but yes, it's true what they're saying in my local paper: I am, in fact, selling my couch.
+- I'm not one to brag about my press exposure, but yes, it's true what they're saying in my local paper: I am selling my couch.

-- Finally feeling accepted by my b/f's mum with an invite to a family meal tonight.
+- Finally feeling accepted by my partner's mum with an invite to a family meal tonight.
 Bit nervous though.
 It's been a while since I last waitressed.

 - Thanks to Twitter, I can't go anywhere without my mobile.
 Quick question.
 Do I take this man to be my lawfully wedded husband?